ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 Be kind,

-Anne-Greeth van Herwijnen, Preston Sego, Jared Galanis the crowd and the Learning Team
+Anne-Greeth van Herwijnen, Preston Sego, Jared Galanis, Chris Ng, the crowd and the Learning Team